tompazourek/AspNetMvcOnSdk/README.md

 ### Debugging

-You can try setting a breakpoint and attaching to the w3wp.exe process of the IIS app pool.
-You'll see that debugging works fine even though there are these design-time errors.
+You can try setting a breakpoint in the Razor file and attach to the w3wp.exe process of the IIS app pool.
+You'll see that debugging in Razor works fine even though there are these design-time errors.

 ### More info